SAP-archive/teched2021-DAT262/exercises/ex6/README.md

 SELECT * FROM "AIS_DEMO"."F_CREATE_ST_CUBE"(30, 'INTERVAL 1 DAY') ORDER BY "CLUSTER_ID", "ELEMENT_NUMBER";
 ````

-The data returned by the ST_CUBE function is displayed below.
+The data returned by the "CREATE_ST_CUBE" function is displayed below.
 Cluster cell 32 represents the area covered by the hexagon.
 This cluster cell contains a number of elements which are the timeslices.
 The highlighted row below indicates that "ELEMENT_NUMBER" = 7 corresponds to the time interval starting at 2017-05-07 00:00:00.
 On this day, in this area, we saw 844 AIS signals from 9 vessels.
 In total, there were 78158 signals from 91 vessels in this area.

 ![](images/ST_cube.png)